Posts

 IETF (still) too slow

-The IETF is slow.
-The IETF is too slow.
-We know that, no news here.
 There was a discussion today about this topic in the OPS area meeting of the 99th IETF meeting, mostly driven by the fact that the networking industry (not just the IETF) is hit by a wave of YANG modules.
 Some ideas were presented to help organize this process.
 I personally do not think the IETF has a problem due to a lack of version numbers nor do I think the IETF has a real problem with format conversions of artefacts.
+There are many formats people use to produce content and to convert into the IETF blessed I-D format.
+What I personally find lacking is the following:

 Network Slicing

 It seems the networking industry has created another hot buzzword: network slicing.
 The story, however, is more than 20+ years old.
 Telcos want to use their infrastructure (5G nowadays) to provide different services that are targeted to specific network use cases.
 Sounds good?
 Well, the telcos leave out that this is not done just to improve the network usage experience but to create new business models that allow to charge different amounts of money for the different network slices.
+I consider this technology created to support business models.

 Farewell PlanetLab